 - Fried Rice: Many varieties of fried rice are eaten throughout Asia, most often as a way to make safe rice left over from the day before.
 Even President Obama ate nasi goreng — Indonesia's simple fried-rice dish — on his 2010 visit to the country.

 - Buddha's Delight: This healthy vegetarian dish got its name because many Buddhists follow vegetarian diets.
-It's traditionally enjoyed on the first day of a lunar new year for heath and to give animals a break.
+It's traditionally enjoyed on the first day of a lunar new year for health and to give animals a break.
 Buddha's delight is often pricey because it can have up to 20 different types of ingredients, including tofu!
 The dish won't delight vegans, however: it sometimes contains eggs or fish sauce.

 - Wonton Soup: That ubiquitous salty broth is easy to find in China, although the soup may just contain noodles and balls of meat rather than pork-stuffed wontons.
 Wonton soup would typically be enjoyed as a meal in itself rather than as an accompaniment.

 Perhaps the most well-known of all Chinese food offerings, no one is completely sure who came up with General Tso's Chicken.
 The leading theory suggests that a Chinese immigrant first created the famous dish while cooking for a restaurant in New York City.
 The debate is so hot that a documentary film was produced about the origins of General Tso's chicken.

 Even if we're unsure about who served the first round of General Tso's chicken, it's a good example of how so many familiar dishes came about.
 Chinese immigrants experimented with local ingredients and adapted techniques to suit the tastes of local customers — Westerners.

 Ironically enough, General Tso's Chicken has gone the other way around the world: it's catching on in more restaurants in Taiwan and mainland China.

 Do Chinese People Eat With Chopsticks?